 The honest take on over-the-counter lash serums

-- Clean patches of loss in the lashes or brows, which can point to alopecia areata.
+- Distinct patches of loss in the lashes or brows, which can point to alopecia areata.

 - Lashes thinning along with the outer third of your eyebrows, a classic thyroid clue.